heritai/ml_challenge_emergency_response/README.md

 # Emergency Response Time Prediction

-This repository provides a machine learning framework for predicting emergency response times.
-It integrates data on emergency events, vehicle locations, and routing information from OSRM (Open Source Routing Machine) to deliver accurate predictions.
+This repository presents a robust machine learning framework designed to predict emergency response times.
+By integrating diverse datasets including emergency event logs, vehicle telemetry, and routing information from OSRM (Open Source Routing Machine), the framework aims to deliver highly accurate and actionable predictions.

 ## Overview

-The primary objective of this project is to develop a machine learning model capable of accurately predicting one of two critical emergency response time metrics:
+The core objective of this project is to develop machine learning models capable of accurately forecasting one of two critical emergency response time metrics:

-*   `delta selection-departure`: The duration between an emergency vehicle's selection and its actual departure.
+*   `delta selection-departure`: The time elapsed from an emergency vehicle's selection to its actual departure.
-*   `delta departure-presentation`: The time elapsed from an emergency vehicle's departure to its arrival at the event location.
+*   `delta departure-presentation`: The duration from an emergency vehicle's departure until its arrival at the incident location.

-The codebase is organized into modular components for data loading, feature engineering, model selection, training, and evaluation, ensuring maintainability, scalability, and ease of extension.
+The codebase is structured into modular components covering data loading, feature engineering, model selection, training, and evaluation.
+This design ensures maintainability, scalability, and ease of extension for future enhancements.

 ## File Structure